RedTeamOperations/Red-Infra-Craft/README.md

 Once the command is successfuly executed, you'll find the secret file (with the given name) in the same folder were you have deployed the tool inside the respective infra's directory.
 Now, you need to connect the EC2 instance.

-first limit the permissions of the secret file:
+First limit the permissions of the secret file:

 ```bash
 chmod 400 YourSecretFileName